 - Ernie Ball 7 String Slinky Cobalt (7 String)

-The polymer coating that Elixir applies to these strings is a proprietary blend, and is just 5 microns thick (that’s 5/1000th of 1mm!).
+The polymer coating Elixir applies to these strings is a proprietary blend, and is just 5 microns thick (that’s 5/1000th of 1mm!).
 By applying such a thin coating, Elixir has been able to produce a product that benefits from the upsides of coated strings, such as smoother feel, reduced noise, and superior lifespan.

 Once we had them tuned, that’s where they stayed.
 These Nanowebs took no time at all to settle and held tune beautifully throughout.

-Verdict: Simply put, the Elixir Nanowebs are some of the best strings on the market no matter the use case.
+Verdict: Simply put, the Elixir Nanowebs are some of the best strings on the market, no matter the use case.
 They play beautifully, they’re comfortable, and of course, they don’t begin to deteriorate at anywhere near the same rate as uncoated equivalents.
 They are well worth the additional cost for the sound and feel alone, but the fact that they outlast their uncoated counterparts by at least a factor of 2 is the icing on the cake.

 The feel of these strings is out of this world.
-There is so little resistance, which makes fast play and finger tapping styles super easy to play.
+There is so little resistance, which makes fast play and finger-tapping styles super easy to play.
 As far as comfort goes, these strings are up there with the best of them.
-The light top end helped to reduce tension under the fingers which made these strings easier to play for extended periods than a typical heavy gauge metal string.
+The light top end helped to reduce tension under the fingers, which made these strings easier to play for extended periods than a typical heavy-gauge metal string.

 Verdict: The D’Addario NYXLs are a great set of strings if you like to play metal but don’t have an individual guitar solely dedicated to the genre.
-With these strings, you’ll be able to drop tune at will, or, keep things at standard pitch and play pretty much any style.
-These strings are comfortable, long lasting, and the flexibility they afford is phenomenal, which made bends and expressive play more enjoyable than we ever expected.
+With these strings, you’ll be able to drop tune at will, or keep things at standard pitch and play pretty much any style.
+These strings are comfortable, long-lasting, and the flexibility they afford is phenomenal, which made bends and expressive play more enjoyable than we ever expected.

 A lot of guitarists have a desire to be individual, to stand out from the crowd.
 This isn’t always the case when it comes to strings though!
 Ernie Ball’s Super Slinky strings are some of the most popular electric guitar strings in the world for recording artists and bedroom beginners alike.

-At KGR we love the Super Slinky.
+At KGR, we love the Super Slinky.
 You know exactly what you’re getting every time you open a pack, with no unpleasant surprises.
 We loved the feel of these strings during our test period – they aren’t the smoothest in the world, but they offer plenty of feedback.
 Super Slinkies are a custom light gauge, measuring in at .009 to .042, which keeps tension low and comfort high.

 Of course, longevity isn’t as strong with the Super Slinkies as it is with a premium string like the Elixir Nanoweb or the D’Addario NYXL, but the low cost and great tone more than makes up for that.
-They tune well, and hold pitch brilliantly.
+They tune well and hold pitch brilliantly.

-Verdict: If you want strings that will sound good in pretty much any guitar, across any genre of music, and won’t cost you an arm and a leg, you cannot go wrong with Ernie Ball Super Slinkies.
+Verdict: If you want strings that will sound good in pretty much any guitar, across any genre of music, and won’t cost you an arm and a leg, you can’t go wrong with Ernie Ball Super Slinkies.
 They hold their tune, the build quality is great, and the value they offer is really incredible.

-The vast majority of electric guitar strings are made with nickel plated steel, so when you compare them to strings made from other materials, they stand out, and this is absolutely the case with these D’Addario Pure Nickel strings.
+The vast majority of electric guitar strings are made with nickel-plated steel, so when you compare them to strings made from other materials, they stand out.
+And this is absolutely the case with these D’Addario Pure Nickel strings.